 Ibrance is an oral targeted therapy that is a kinase inhibitor manufactured by Pfizer.
-Ibrance is used to treat women with advanced or metastatic breast cancer that is hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
+Ibrance is used to treat women and men with advanced or metastatic breast cancer that is hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
 It is used in combination with certain hormone therapies.1

 What is the ingredient in Ibrance?